Extremal domains in $\mathbb{S}^2$: Geometric and Analytic methods: Geometric Method: Extended moving plane method

 Since $\gamma \subset \Omega \cap \tilde \Omega $ is invariant under the antipodal map, and $u (p) = M = u_{\textup{max}}$ for all $p \in \gamma$, it follows that $u=\tilde u$ along $\gamma$.
 Moreover, because $u$ attains its maximum along $\gamma$, we have $|\nabla u | =0$ along $\gamma$ and, similarly, $|\nabla \tilde u | =0$ along $\gamma$.
 Thus, $\nabla u = \nabla \tilde u$ along $\gamma$.

-Therefore, $u$ and $\tilde u$ are analytic solutions to the same analytic PDE \eqref{OEP}, and their values and first derivatives agree along $\gamma$.
+Therefore, $u$ and $\tilde u$ are analytic solutions to the same analytic PDE \eqref{OEP}, and their values and first derivatives coincide along $\gamma$.
 By the uniqueness guaranteed by the Cauchy–Kovalevskaya Theorem (cf. \cite{Kr}), it follows that $u = \tilde u$ in a neighborhood of $\gamma$.
-This extends to the entire domain by analyticity, that is, $(\Omega ,u,f) \equiv (\tilde \Omega , \tilde u, f) $ is antipodally symmetric.
-This proves Case 1. \\ \\ \textbf{Case 2: If $\gamma$ is not antipodally symmetric, then $(\Omega ,u,f)$ is rotationally symmetric:} \\ \\ In this case, without loss of generality, we may assume that $\Omega$ is a topological annulus.
-We will explain this assumption at the end of the proof.
-Since $\gamma$ is an analytic non-contractible simple closed curve, it divides the sphere $\mathbb{S}^2$ into two topological disks, $\mathbb{S}^2 \setminus \gamma = D^+ \cup D^-$.
-Without loss of generality, assume that the north pole ${\bf n} = (0,0,1)$ lies in $D^+$ and the south pole $\textbf{s}=-\textbf{n}$ in $D^-$.
-Define the following:
+This extends to the entire domain by analyticity, that is, $(\Omega ,u) $ is antipodally symmetric. \end{proof}